 On 11 February this year we accepted the Irish Government's offer of new capital on the same basis as Bank of Ireland.

-This agreement, which has to be approved by you, our shareholders, the European Union and the regulators, will see the Government injecting total core tier one capital of \leq 3.5 billion into AIB in the form of preference shares giving certain rights to the Minister for Finance, including the right to subscribe to purchase 25% of the ordinary share capital of the enlarged equity of the bank.
+This agreement, which has to be approved by you, our shareholders, the European Union and the regulators, will see the Government injecting total core Tier 1 capital of €3.5 billion into AIB in the form of preference shares giving certain rights to the Minister for Finance, including the right to subscribe to purchase 25% of the ordinary share capital of the enlarged equity of the bank.

-Assuming completion of the transaction, the effect of this recapitalisation would have been to increase our core tier 1 capital ratio at the end of December 2008 to approximately 8.4%, our tier 1 ratio to approximately 10.0% and our total capital ratio to approximately 13.1%.
+Assuming completion of the transaction, the effect of this recapitalisation would have been to increase our core Tier 1 capital ratio at the end of December 2008 to approximately 8.4%, our Tier 1 ratio to approximately 10.0% and our total capital ratio to approximately 13.1%.